kyleshevlin/shevyjs/README.md

 ### proximity

-It is often more aesthetically pleasing to bring your margins closer than your baseline would typically warrant.
-Setting this to true will enable the `proximityFactor` option which will allow you to modify the size of your margins.
+It is often more aesthetically pleasing to make your margins smaller than your baseline would typically warrant.
+This is due to the fact that line height in CSS is applied above and below the font size.
+This results in half the extra line height sitting below the text.
+Adding spacing beyond this, while mathematically correct, may not be the look you are going for.
+Setting `proximity` to true will enable the `proximityFactor` option which will allow you to modify the size of your margins.

 ### proximityFactor